 The Rainbow Tick was created in 2013, born out of a collaboration between GLHV (formerly known as Gay and Lesbian Health Victoria) and QIP (Quality Innovation Performance Limited).
-It was decided that people need a clearer idea about what services were inclusive of lesbian, gay, bisexual, transgender and intersex (LGBTI) people.
+It was decided that people need a clearer idea about what services were inclusive of lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) people.

 The six standards of the Rainbow Tick